WHAT IS EMDR?

 One or more sessions may be required for the therapist to understand the nature of the problem and to decide whether EMDR is an appropriate treatment.
 The therapist will also discuss EMDR more fully and provide an opportunity to answer questions about the method.
 Once therapist and client have agreed that EMDR is appropriate for a specific problem, the actual EMDR therapy may begin.
 Generally EMDR is much shorter treatment than talk therapy.
 Each case is different but it is not unusual to have successful treatment in 4-6 sessions.

-A typical EMDR session lasts from 50 minutes.
+A typical EMDR session lasts for 50 minutes.
 The type of problem, life circumstances, and the amount of previous trauma will determine how many treatment sessions are necessary.
 EMDR may be used within a standard "talking" therapy, as an adjunctive therapy with a separate therapist, or as a treatment all by itself.